Patient information: Gallstones (Beyond the Basics)

 GALLSTONES RISK FACTORS

 Experts do not know for sure why gallstones develop.
 However, many people have bile with an abnormally high concentration of cholesterol and/or calcium from which stones may develop.
 There are a number of factors that increase the risk of developing gallstones

-- Age – The risk of gallstones increases with age.
-The condition is extremely rare in children and becomes progressively more frequent over time, especially after age 40 years.
+●Age – The risk of gallstones increases with age.
+The condition is extremely rare in children and becomes progressively more frequent over time, especially after the age of 40 years.